projectsveltos/sveltos/docs/getting_started/install/dashboard.md

 The Sveltos Dashboard is not part of the generic Sveltos installation.
 It is a manifest file that will get deployed on top.
 If you have not installed Sveltos, check out the documentation [here](install.md).

 To deploy the Sveltos Dashboard, run the below command using the `kubectl` utility.
+!!! note
+    The Sveltos dashboard is compatible with Kubernetes versions 1.28.0 and above.

 ```
 $ kubectl apply -f https://raw.githubusercontent.com/projectsveltos/sveltos/main/manifest/dashboard-manifest.yaml